-Parent Karen Goldman said she is well aware of the money lost by lower attendance.
+Parent Karen Goldman is well aware of the money lost by lower attendance.
 That’s one reason she’s keeping her fifth-grade son out of school.

 “I feel like the message I am sending by not sending him and creating a budget loss is better than if I send him, because that will hopefully bring the strike to a conclusion faster,” she said.

 But don’t expect teachers to end their strike anytime soon, the union president said Thursday.

 “After 21 months of negotiations, I think it’s an unrealistic expectation to say that this is going to be over after today,” Caputo-Pearl said.

 The teachers on strike are not getting paid.
 But the union leader said it’s critical for them to outlast Superintendent Austin Beutner, a former investment banker who doesn’t have a background in teaching.

 “If it goes into next week … we have to last one day longer than Austin Beutner,” Caputo-Pearl said.
 “We have to last one day longer than somebody who’s never taught in a classroom.”